pdf-raku/PDF-raku/README.md

 ## See also:
 - `bin/pdf-rewriter.pl [--repair] [--rebuild] [--compress] [--uncompress] [--dom] <pdf-or-json-file-in> <pdf-or-json-file-out>`
-This script is a thin wrapper script to the `PDF::Object::Doc` `.open` and `.save-as` methods.
+This script is a thin wrapper script to the `PDF::DAO::Doc` `.open` and `.save-as` methods.
 It can typically be used to uncompress a PDF for readability and/or repair a PDF who's cross-reference index or stream lengths have become invalid.

 # Classes

-## PDF::Object
+## PDF::DAO

 Classes for the representation and manipulation of PDF Objects.

 ```
-use PDF::Object::Stream;
+use PDF::DAO::Stream;
 my %dict = :Filter( :name<ASCIIHexDecode> );
 my $obj-num = 123;
 my $gen-num = 4;
 my $decoded = "100 100 Td (Hello, world!)
 Tj";
-my $stream-obj = PDF::Object::Stream.new( :$obj-num, :$gen-num, :$dict, :$decoded );
+my $stream-obj = PDF::DAO::Stream.new( :$obj-num, :$gen-num, :$dict, :$decoded );
 say $stream.obj.encoded;
 ```

-The `PDF::Object.coerce` is a method for the construction of objects.
+The `PDF::DAO.coerce` is a method for the construction of objects.

 It is used internally to build objects from parsed objects, e.g.: